-Gray piping is a much cheaper product then what is used today and would often crack within a few years of the mobile home being settled on the concrete pad creating leaks throughout the entire underbelly of the home.
-These small leaks would then create additional pressure on other parts of the plumbing system for which, eventually, there would be bigger and bigger problems with the homes plumbing system.
+Gray piping is a much cheaper product than what is used today and would often crack within a few years of the mobile home being settled on the concrete pad creating leaks throughout the entire underbelly of the home.
+These small leaks would then create additional pressure on other parts of the plumbing system for which, eventually, there would be bigger and bigger problems with the home’s plumbing system.

-In nearly all mobile homes throughout the Sarasota Florida area the plumbing at some time has been totally replaced with a more modern product called PVC piping.
+In nearly all mobile homes throughout the Sarasota Florida area, the plumbing at some time has been totally replaced with a more modern product called PVC piping.

 Many times in mobile homes when the plumbing was redone then the plumber also put in a dishwasher line in the kitchen along with a bigger water heater to the home.

-It would be fair to say that if you are looking at a Sarasota Florida mobile home and see that the age of the home is in the mid 1970’s or before and it has a dishwasher that the home has been replumbed sometime during its life span.
+It would be fair to say that if you are looking at a Sarasota Florida mobile home and see that the age of the home is in the mid-1970s or before and it has a dishwasher that the home has been replumbed sometime during its life span.